shuaibidshuaib/TraceRx/backend/tracerx-admin-v2/Readme.md

 - **Frontend**: Netlify or GitHub Pages.

 If you want to use the scanner app after uploading a medicine through Admin V2, make sure the API endpoint reads from the drug_batches collection instead of the drug collection.

-**TraceRx V2** - Pioneering pharmaceutical security in Africa with blockchain and AI.
-Built for impact, judged for innovation! 🌍